nguyengg/go-aws-commons/lambda/README.md

 ## Convenient handler wrappers

-The various `StartABC` functions wrap your Lambda handler so that a [Metrics](../metrics) instance is available from context and will be logged with sensible default metrics (start and end time, latency, fault, etc.) upon return of your Lambda handler.
+The various `StartABC` functions wrap your Lambda handler so that a `Metrics` instance (from [`github.com/nguyengg/go-aws-commons/metrics`](../metrics)) is available from context and will be logged with sensible default metrics (start and end time, latency, fault, etc.) upon return of your Lambda handler.

 ```go
 package main